 However, the QA3 will be unfair to recent work for having fewer citations.
 For these cases, the fourth quality assessment criteria (QA4) analyzes articles from the last five years, which have potentially "high" relevance, have at least one citation and articles that have not been cited have potentially "medium" relevance.
 For a paper to be included in the review, an article must obtain CQ1> = 1.5 and its criteria for bibliographic impact CQ2, CQ3 and QA4 must be “medium” or higher.

-(A.2) Analyze Protocol, (A.3) Provide Feedback and (A.4) Review Protocol
+Analyze Protocol, Provide Feedback and Review Protocol

 The objective of these activities is to evaluate and validate the SLR protocol.
 Thus, outcomes from phase (A) where evaluated by Reviewers during a session with two specialists.
 These specialists are experts in EBSE.
 For this reviewing session, it was prepared a 30-minute presentation with the objective of the study, the process followed, and the outcomes.
 After presentation, there was a session to discuss and collect reviewer comments based on the presentation and a checklist was provided to the Reviewers for feedback.
 This checklist was composed of 10 questions, each evaluated in a range 1 to 5, where 1 meant full disagreement and 5 meant full agreement with the statement.
 In general, the feedback received was very good, as the quality assessment results ranged from 75% (average 4) to 100% (average 5).